-The United Kingdom has the 9th lowest tax wedge among the 34 OECD member countries.
+United Kingdom has the 9th lowest tax wedge among the 34 OECD member countries in 2015.
 The country occupied the same position in 2014.
-The average single worker in the United Kingdom faced a tax wedge of 30.8% in 2015, compared with the OECD average of 35.9%.
+The average single worker in United Kingdom faced a tax wedge of 30.8% in 2015 compared with the OECD average of 35.9%.

 English, PDF, 106kb